Complaint Procedures in Cases of Alleged Unlawful Discrimination or Harassment

 An individual whose action(s) are the subject of a complaint may appeal adverse action taken as a result of the complaint.
 Students disciplined under the Code of Student Responsibilities should follow the appeal procedures outlined in that document.
 Faculty members should follow the procedures in the Faculty Handbook.
 Other employees should follow the grievance procedures outlined in the Employee Handbook, or their collective bargaining agreement, whichever is appropriate.

 These procedures shall constitute the grievance procedure mandated by the regulations implementing Title IX of the Education Amendments of 1972, and, for employees, the grievance procedure mandated by the regulations implementing Section 504 of the Rehabilitation Act of 1973.
 The procedure for student grievances under Section 504 is set forth in the Student Grievance Procedure In Cases of Alleged Disability Discrimination.
-The University’s Director of Equal Opportunity, 25 Buick Street, 2nd Floor, tel.
+The University’s Executive Director of Equal Opportunity, 19 Deerfield Street, 2nd Floor, tel.
 617-353-9286, is the designated coordinator for complaints arising under Title IX of the Education Amendments of 1972 and Title VI of the Civil Rights Act.
 The Director of Disability Services, tel.
 617-353-3658, is the designated compliance officer for complaints arising under Section 504 of the Rehabilitation Act of 1973.

 Questions about the University’s Complaint Procedures in Cases of Alleged Unlawful Discrimination or Harassment may be addressed to the Equal Opportunity office.